Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Methodology

 \subsection{Variational Encoder}

-Graph data is inherently complex and heterogeneous, containing both node feature $\mathbf{X}$ and graph structure $\mathcal{E}$, sometimes also partial node class labels $\mathbf{y}$, temporal information $\mathbf{t}$, and different types of edges $\mathbf{p}$.
+Graph data is inherently complex and heterogeneous, containing both node feature $\mathbf{X}$ and graph structure $\mathcal{E}$, sometimes also partial node labels $\mathbf{y}$, temporal information $\mathbf{t}$, and edge types $\mathbf{p}$.
 However, current diffusion models are mainly designed for monotypic information (e.g., the magnitude of RGB channels in images).
-To bridge this gap, we adopt a GNN-based Variational Encoder $E: \mathcal{G} \rightarrow \mathbf{Z}$ to map different types of information to a unified latent space.
+To bridge this gap, we adopt a GNN-based Variational Encoder $E: \mathcal{G} \rightarrow \mathbf{Z}$ to map different types of information in the graph space into a unified latent space.

 \textbf{Node Feature}.
-To encode the node feature into the latent space, we take the feature of each node as the initial embedding for the encoder, i.e., $\mathbf{h}_i^0 = \mathbf{x}_i$.
+To encode the node feature into the latent space, we take the feature of each node as the initial embedding for the input of the encoder, i.e., $\mathbf{h}_i^0 = \mathbf{x}_i$.